Edit a Data Product Descriptor

 With import of CSV files

-1. Open the data product in the Builder editor and go to Ports.
+1. Open the data product in the Builder and go to Ports.

 Step 1 — Import type

-• Upload Tables — Import or update physical entities (tables) from a CSV whose columns map to physicalEntity.* fields in the descriptor.
-Rows are validated and previewed as add or update (overwrite) against tables already in the port.
+• Upload Tables — Add or update physical entities (tables).
+CSV columns map to physicalEntity.* in the descriptor.
+Rows for tables already in the port are treated as updates (overwrite).

 Step 2 — Upload CSV

-• The file must be CSV with a header row.
-Parsing expects ; as the field delimiter (not comma).
-UTF-8 is supported; a leading BOM is stripped if present.
+• Format — CSV with a header row; fields separated by ; (not comma).
+UTF-8 encoding; a leading BOM is accepted.

 Step 3 — Summary

-The Summary step lists one row per CSV record with table, column (for column mode), status, operation, and a message when applicable.
-You can filter rows by status:
+The summary grid shows one row per CSV record: table, column (in column mode), status, operation, and message when needed.
+Filter by status:

 Filter Meaning

-Existing Table or column already in the descriptor will be updated.
+Existing The table or column in the descriptor will be updated.

-Warning The row is imported with metadata, but semantic linking or namespace alignment may be incomplete — read the Message column.
+Warning Metadata is imported, but semantic linking or namespace alignment may be incomplete — check Message.

 Rejected The row is not imported.